HL7/davinci-pas/input/pagecontent/background.md

 * ASC X12N/006020X316 - Additional Information to Support a Health Care Services Review (275) - provide standardized data requirements and content to send additional information about a healthcare service review.

 NOTE: At the time of publication, only the use of ASC X12N/005010X217 is mandated by HIPAA.

+##### X12 Terminology

+All of the X12 Terminology is copyright of the X12 organization.
+All of the code systems and value sets that are referenced use URLs that are provided by X12.
+The intent of the X12 organization is to have those URLs resolve for members.
+It is also possible to find the relevant codes by referencing the [X217](https://x217-005010.x12.org/) and [X215](https://x215-005010.x12.org/) Technical Reports in X12's Glass viewer.
+(NOTE: The links to the X12 Technical Reports will only be visible to X12 members.)
+Further information on the use of X12 terminology in HL7 can be found at the [HL7 Terminology Authority X12 page](https://confluence.hl7.org/display/TA/X12).

+The different components of the X12 ValueSet URLs can be interpreted as follows:

+1. valueset.x12.org
+2. TR3 ID, eg. x217, x215
+3. TR3 Version, eg. 005010
+4. 'request' or 'response'
+5. loop ID, eg. 2010EA
+6. segment ID, eg. NM1
+7. segment repetition, eg. 1
+8. data element position, eg. 06
+9. data subelement position, eg. 00
+9. data element number, eg. 1338

+Thus any URL can be parsed to determine where to find the set of codes in the appropriate X12 Technical Report.